tharindupr/BaiCoin/README.md

 BaiCoin is a derivative of LiteCoin (Which is a derivative of Bitcoin) using scrypt as a proof-of-work algorithm.
 The sole purpose of this coin is to create a digital currency for Bai people (බයියො) in Sri Lanka to untilize in paying Chineese debts.

+ - The abbreviation for Bai Coin is  BAIYO.
  - ~69 million total coins   (To devide 10 coins per each people in 69 Lakshe)
  - 2 minute block targets
  - subsidy halves in 690k blocks (~3 years)

 The rest is the same as Bitcoin.
- - 20 coins block reward to symbolize 20th Amendment to the Sri Lankan consitution.
+ - 20 BAIYO block reward to symbolize 20th Amendment to the Sri Lankan consitution.
 If you are a minner dont be suprised you will definitly get a commision from loku sir.
  - 2019 blocks to retarget difficulty to symbolize the appoinment of president Loku Sir.
  - Difficulty is adjusted every 3 days.